Some of key differences in applying communication tools for B2B marketing are listed below.

 While using email to build relationship is prevalent within B2B marketing, there are options for using email for acquisition.
 Renting permission-based email lists or placing ads in third-party newsletters can be effective too.

 Specialist communities can be developed within B2B markets.
 For example, Eloqua have developed an independent ‘Top Liners’ community and they are also active within the main social networks including LinkedIn, the leading B2B network.

 Lead-generation and conversion optimisation

-Many business-to-business websites do not involve ecommerce transactions.
+Many B2B websites do not involve e-commerce transactions.
 Instead, the model used is permission-based and within B2B marketing is often known as inbound marketing or content marketing approach.
 The marketing model used to acquire customer is:

 - Inbound marketing focusing on search, online PR and display advertising used to attract website visits.

 - Engagement devices such as video, whitepapers or other forms of market education material is used to encourage the visitor to interact with site and share information via social media.